-5.2.1 Conservation area appraisals and management plans define the special character of a conservation area.
+- 5.2.1 Conservation area appraisals and management plans define the special character of a conservation area.
 They set out our approach for its preservation and improvement.
-Generally, they include:

-- an appraisal of the special character of the area; - lists of buildings and features which make a positive contribution to the character and appearance of the area; - lists of sites that have a negative impact on the conservation area; - where an opportunity may exist for improvement of the area by redevelopment of a building or site; and - management strategies which set out our policies and procedures to manage, monitor and enforce change in the area.

-5.2.2 The Council may engage with local residents, residents' associations and conservation societies before producing a draft conservation appraisal or management plan.
+Generally, they include: - an appraisal of the special character of the area; - lists of buildings and features which make a positive contribution to the character and appearance of the area; - lists of sites that have a negative impact on the conservation area; - where an opportunity may exist for improvement of the area by redevelopment of a building or site; and - management strategies which set out our policies and procedures to manage, monitor and enforce change in the area. - 5.2.2 The Council will engage with local residents, residents' associations and conservation societies in the process of producing a new draft conservation appraisal or management plan.
+The extent of engagement will depend upon the content of the appraisal and/or management plan, and if amending an existing appraisal and/or management plan, the level of changes being proposed.